mikahado/gwe/README.md

 ## Educational Content

 The purpose of the OLA is displaying the included educational content to users.
-The OLA has 4 types of built-in content which it currently supports - books, discussions, videos, and experiments.
+The OLA has 6 types of built-in content which it currently supports - books, discussions, videos, drama, awarenesses, and experiments.
 For users, this content can be accessed specifically and individually from the Library view, or as it appears in the curriculum.

 The media files associated with the content is mostly located in (`/public/assets/`).
 In that folder you will find folders labelled `book` and `discussion`.
-These folders contain

 ### Books